Japan is a country where art and beauty are everywhere and on every scale, from a delicate piece of sushi to an ancient temple, handmade from wood.

 The pretty tree-filled park covers eight acres and holds several historic buildings, including the Todaiji Temple.
 This has one of the world’s largest wooden buildings and one of the largest statues of Buddha.

 Read: Two Days in Kyoto

-The views over Kyoto from this mountaintop temple are spectacular.
+The views over Kyoto from this mountaintop temple are spectacular, making it one of the most famous landmarks in Japan.
 They complement the building itself, whose massive wooden viewing terrace is constructed without nails.